 Those who elect to head east of Dili will eventually reach Baucau.
-There they can expect to find Watabo’o, one of Timor-Leste‘s prime beaches whereupon rest miles and miles of golden beaches are ripe for exploration, while the rolling hills and groves of palm trees offer a peaceful shield to those looking for a touch of solitude or a quiet few beers at the seaside tiki bar.
+There they can expect to find Watabo’o, one of Timor-Leste‘s prime beaches whereupon rest miles and miles of golden beaches ripe for exploration, set against a backdrop of rolling hills and groves of palm trees that offer a peaceful shield to those looking for a touch of solitude or a quiet few beers at a seaside tiki bar.

 Travellers should prepare to soak up the perfect sunrise; Watabo’o allows for some of the continent’s most gloriously pure daybreaks.
 Try schlepping along the beach from Baucau Beach Bungalows and head up the slight incline to encounter a glorious panoramic swell encompassing the rainforest, the ocean and the coastline mapping the country’s shores to the east.

 Things to know

 How to get there: Several buses to and from Dili, Los Palos, Viqueque and other small villages around Baucau leave from the market.
 A bus to Dili costs about $3 and takes three hours.
 Watabo’o is at the base of a winding dirt road about 7km away.
 It’s best to charter transport at the bus station; watch out for aggressive hagglers and rip-off prices.

 Where to stay: Baucau Beach Bungalows, a stone’s throw from the beach. $20 a night, with the choice of either a small bungalow or cottage.

 What to speak: You could try some Tetun.
 See our guide here.
 Try deploying ‘Hau gosta o ita nius’ and see where it gets you.